susanw1/mustache-templating-maven-plugin/README.md

 * resolution of filename/URL inclusion (eg #include)
 * multiple new "sub" contexts produced from a single master file

-To make transformation work, you need to:
+To make context loading/mapping work, you need to:

-* Create a _new, separate Maven module_ to put this transformer class in, and add *mustache-templating-context-loader* as a dependency.
+* Create a _new, separate Maven module_ to put this context-loader class in, and add *net.zscript.maven-templates:mustache-templating-context-loader* as a dependency.
 You have to do this, because this module will be part of your build, not part of your application, and needs to be built and packaged in advance of using it.
 It can't be in the same module that uses it.
 * In this new module, create a subclass of [`net.zscript.maven.templating.contextloader.TemplatingPluginContextLoader`](https://github.com/susanw1/mustache-templating-maven-plugin/tree/main/mustache-templating-context-loader/src/main/java/net/zscript/maven/templating/contextloader),